Ultimate Guide to Pain in Childbirth — How Painful Is Giving Birth?

 C-Sections may require more pain management for a longer time postpartum.
 A c-section is, after all, major surgery.

 Pain experienced in labor and birth is not a predictor of maternal satisfaction!
-That’s great news, because even if it truly is the most painful thing you ever experience, it won’t make you hate your birth experience!
+That’s great news, because even if it truly is the most painful thing you ever experience, it won’t mean that you will hate your birth experience!

-To answer the question how painful is giving birth, you must take all of these considerations into account.
+To answer the question how painful is giving birth, you must take all of these considerations into account, and no one will know how painful it will be for them until it happens.

 You may receive some helpful information in the next post: